kyeot/2018-Season-Code/easy_install/README.md

 # Windows Instructions

-- Make sure the the wpilib plugin is installed
+- Make sure that the wpilib plugin is installed
 - Double click the "setupWindows.bat" file

 # Linux/MacOS Instructions